AkshayDhola/voltyjs/README.md

 ## Cool Effects

-These are effects are implemented with the help of Gsap and Css to offer a unique experience with single function.
+These are effects are implemented with the help of GSAP and CSS to offer a unique experience with single function.

 ### Cuberto